stryukovsky/my-editor/README.md

 https://github.com/neovim/neovim

-**NOTE**: make sure you installed copy-paste buffer adapter for your desktop environment on Linux systems.
+NOTE: make sure you installed copy-paste buffer adapter for your desktop environment on Linux systems.

-### Install gcc
+### Install gcc and make

+This step mainly depends on platform you are running.
+Consider install these components using your system package manager.

 ### Install ripgrep